deanochips/HLS-XMLTV---Home-Broadcasting/README.md

 * Clone the repository into your machine
 * Edit the config file with your installations info
 * Add your channel playlists to concat_files directory (see example for formating)
+* Run cron.sh to launch all channels (gives pretty output)

 ### This Is Alpha Software so expect occational bugs